lucask07/open_covg_daq_pcb/README.md

 [shrouded pin connectors](https://www.digikey.com/products/en/connectors-interconnects/rectangular-connectors-headers-male-pins/314?k=connector&k=&pkeyword=connector&sv=0&pv1989=0&pv90=121326&pv91=321623&pv589=389860&pv589=405002&pv589=405010&sf=1&FV=-8%7C314&quantity=&ColumnSort=0&page=1&pageSize=25)

 * Will Need a connector for a daughtercard with a "standard" pinout for this connector (are there simple coaxial cables that are pluggable and cheaper than SMA?)
+	* cheapest SMA cable on Digikey is $10
+	* cheapest BNC cable on Digikey is $8

 * Want a 0.1" header for scope debug of digital signals (segregate by voltage levels)
 * Need calculations and simulations for single ended input into analog ADCs
 * Analog Ins -- from daughtercard or SMA (need jumpers and jumpers for single-ended) --> DONE